 If a 3PL has no method to give feedback, there is no guarantee that the software will continue working for them – and thus, no guarantee that the 3PL will remain a customer of the WMS provider.
 As such, the WMS provider should take feedback seriously, whether that be from a survey rating a 3PL’s experience with support, or from product ideas generated by a customer advisory board or submitted online.

 Feedback drives the WMS provider to continue to innovate, so having a forum for feedback goes a long way toward the longevity of the software and continued customer satisfaction.

 Ensuring that you identify both the technical capabilities, as well as the support infrastructure of a WMS partner can often mark the difference between a long-term successful relationship or a failed implementation.

 To learn more about the WMS evaluation process and to get useful checklists and timelines, download the Evaluating WMS Guide.

 Written by Ashley Hawkins

 Ashley Hawkins has over 5 years of experience in applied mathematics, previously working as an editor and copywriter in engineering and tech.
-She now works as a Customer Service Representative at 3PL Central where she helps scores of 3PLs each week adopt the 3PL Central software and follow industry best practices.
+She now works as a Content Marketing Specialist at 3PL Central where she helps scores of 3PLs each week adopt the 3PL Central software and follow industry best practices.
 With experience in research and consulting on software workflows, Ashley is passionate about the future of technology and logistics.